abhisat/COMP229Ass3/worksheet.md

   * The wolf moves one step along the path towards the sheep
   * The shepherd remains still.

 Make the changes to the various `aiMove` methods to achieve the above.
-This is where the `movesBetween` method available on the grid will be usefull.
+This is where the `movesBetween` method available on the grid will be useful.
 Note, to make this work in my solution, I needed to relax the access modifiers on most of the fields of the `Stage` class from `private` to `protected`.
 Is this change reasonable?
 What are the consequences?
 We ask these questions because any relaxation of access modifiers must be justified in program design terms, not just as a matter of convenience.

+# Task 17

+So, time to throw a spanner in the works.
+It has been decided that any time a sheep steps on a cell that is on the top-left to bottom-right diagonal, it must stop moving.
+As if those cells have glue on them or something.
+So we want to be able to _change the behaviour of the sheep at run-time_.
+Sound familiar?
+This will require a strategy pattern.
+Change your program so the `aiMove` is not done directly in the method but done via a strategy pattern.
+I suggest a `Behaviour` interface for the "top" of the strategy that contains a single method `public RelativeMove chooseMove(Stage stage, Character mover)`.
+I also recommend adding a `Behaviour` field to the `Character` class that is set in its constructor.
+Now change your program so that when the sheep is on a cell where `x == y` (i.e. that top-left to bottom-right diagonal), its behaviour changes to standing still (not moving).
+Your sheep will die more often now.
+How about making the shepherd start moving towards the sheep if it gets stuck?

+You can have quite a bit of fun with interesting behaviour changes now and the `movesBetween` method is powerful enough to support a number of different movement strategies.